 Swiss Netball is

-the governing body for Netball in Switzerland, we are a full member of Netball Europe (NE) and the International Netball Federation (INF).
+the governing body for Netball in Switzerland; we are a full member of Europe Netball (EN) and World Netball (WN).

 Formed in 2009, the Association, organised by volunteers, has been paramount in supporting the development of this fast, fun and feminine sport across Switzerland.
-The U17 Team have won the Netball Europe Challenge Cup in 2012, 2014, 2015, 2017 & 2019, and are now promoted to the Netball Europe Championship Cup Division for 2020.
+The U17 Team have won the Netball Europe Challenge Cup in 2012, 2014, 2015, 2017 and 2019, and played in the Europe Netball Championship Cup Division in 2020.

 The National Open Team first obtained a world ranking in 2012 and has climbed as high as 28th in the world.